blueburrito24/obsidiannotes/Wishlist.md

 	[8mmB J (White) Revoltech elbow joint x2 for arms](https://www.aliexpress.com/item/1005005324042088.html?)
 8.60
 	[Sandpaper](https://amzn.eu/d/gEy2pxt) 3.95
 	I need to sand off the original spider logos, then sculpt my own based on the Romita JR spider symbols seen above.
-	Then I need to sculpt the lenses to match his style too, from there I just need to dye the figure black and replace the elbow joints with white ones while I paint the arms, legs and body areas white.
+	Then I want to recast my Superior Spider-Man's fahrul headsculpt - to smooth it off and remove the eyes so I can sculpt Romita JR style lenses, from there I just need to dye the figure black and replace the elbow joints with white ones while I paint the arms, legs and body areas white.
 	Match the way the red and blue is spread on the regular 2.0 Spider-Man.
 	Also paint the web accessories blue.
 - [x] ![[Pasted image 20251025205107.png | 200]]